 Q: How do you address resident stress?

 A: Being a resident is not easy, but you already knew that.
 Our program supports a healthy work/life balance, so residents can learn to manage stress.
 Essentials to any stress management program include eating well, sleeping well, exercise, and supportive relationships.
 Our program also supports and endorses Duty Hour legislation, for this is also an important component of monitoring resident stress and fatigue.

 At MMC, we have a close-knit group of residents, and we consciously encourage these relationships.
 Each fall, we have an overnight retreat attended by residents and key faculty where we participate in team building and learning activities, as well as provide the opportunity for resident bonding away from the hospital.
 Additionally, our program created a resident wellness committee to help prevent resident burnout and to help organize resident wellness events.
 Comprised of representatives from each residency year, the chief resident, and associate program director, Pam Dietz, this committee meets regularly to plan twice monthly program-wide wellness events (barbecues, surfing lessons, hiking or rock climbing, apple picking, holiday parties, etc.).
-Employee wellness has not just been a resident initiative, but a department-wide initiative, as we have started a new Pediatric Department Wellness Committee in the Fall of 2018 to focus on wellness initiatives across all members of the department is entering its third year!
+Employee wellness has not just been a resident initiative, but a department-wide initiative, as we our Pediatric Department Wellness Committee that focuses on wellness initiatives across all members of the department is entering its third year!